December Songs

-One of the dozen or so Carnegie Hall centennial commissions, Weill Recital Hall was packed with Broadway and nightclub luminaries, who gave it a thunderous ovation.
+The work was written as a result of Yeston being commissioned to write a piece for the 1991 centennial celebration of New York's Carnegie Hall, where it was performed by cabaret singer Andrea Marcovicci and an uncredited pianist.
+It was performed at the Weill Recital Hall, which was packed with Broadway and nightclub luminaries, who gave it a thunderous ovation.
 The New York Times indicated the uniqueness of the score as Yeston's confident marriage of the classic and the contemporaneity that would likely lead to its enduring nature."